microsoft/vcpkg/docs/maintainers/vcpkg_common_definitions.md

 HOST_TRIPLET                             the name of the triplet corresponding to the host CURRENT_HOST_INSTALLED_DIR               the absolute path to the installed files for the host triplet VCPKG_CROSSCOMPILING                     Whether vcpkg is cross-compiling: in other words, whether TARGET_TRIPLET and HOST_TRIPLET are different
+VCPKG_BUILD_RELEASE                      Whether release libs should be build or not VCPKG_BUILD_DEBUG                        Whether debug libs should be build or not
 ```

 CMAKE_STATIC_LIBRARY_(PREFIX|SUFFIX), CMAKE_SHARED_LIBRARY_(PREFIX|SUFFIX) and CMAKE_IMPORT_LIBRARY_(PREFIX|SUFFIX) are defined for the target